dslab-epfl/svshi/svshi/documentation/documentation.md

 This section discusses the **novelties** introduced by SVSHI.

-SVSHI is the first platform that allows running Python applications in smart infrastructures.
+SVSHI is one of the first platforms that allow running Python applications in smart infrastructures.
 It provides the highest level of abstraction available at the moment for programming KNX systems, and it extends KNX possibilities beyond what was previously achievable: any behavior and complex integration is now possible.

 Applications are decoupled from the physical system they are installed on, and can be developed independently.
 Only at installation time the binding between devices used in the app and real physical devices is established.